stephanielamm/Tracking-the-Trump-Effect/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+### Components
+> App.vue
+> Parent: about.vue
+> stockData.vue, tweetData.Vue, dropDown.vue, analysis.vue and Intro.vue call back to About.vue

+#### Static Elements
+> JSON:
+> twitter-data.json

+> Photos:
+> Donald Trump Twitter Bio Pic: dt.jpg
+> Yahoo Finance Graphs for each company are named according to '(TickerSymbol).png'

+##### Installation Notes
+> This project uses Bootstrap and jQuery.
+I have included the files in this package, but if you encounter trouble make sure they are installed correctly.

-### Screencaps
+###### Screencaps

 > Here is the working header and drop-down menu.
 > The drop-down menu should call up data on the company from twitter-data.json.

 <img src="demo-header.png">

 > Here is how the company information, twitter information and analysis should appear.
 In mobile each div expands to full-width.

 <img src="demo-tweet.png">